 In American English, manufacturing overhead cost is called factory burden, or work overhead.
 It is the entire cost of running all of a manufacturing company's production facilities.
 Manufacturing overhead usually refers to indirect labor and indirect expenses.

-Depreciation of equipment, salaries, pay provided to manufacturing employees, and electricity utilized to run the equipment are all included in the manufacturing overhead costs.
+Depreciation of equipment, salaries, pay provided to manufacturing employees, and electricity.
+It's utilized to run the equipment are all included in the manufacturing overhead costs.

 In a word, manufacturing overhead costs are the out-of-pocket charges or indirect expenses that keep a business running.